tskit-dev/msprime/docs/ancestry.md

 simulated tree sequence outputted by {func}`.sim_ancestry`.
-Briefly, a migration record encodes the node associated with the migration, the time of the event, the source and destination populations (backwards in time), and the left and right coordinates of the migrating segement.
+Briefly, a migration record encodes the node associated with the migration, the time of the event, the source and destination populations (backwards in time), and the left and right coordinates of the migrating segment.
 For more details on migration records, see the {ref}`migration table definition.<tskit:sec_migration_table_definition>`

 Here, we provide a simple example of the effect of setting `record_migrations=True`